Repair Your Home's Plumbing Problems Like a Pro with this Do-it-yourself Guide

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow the safety guidelines and take appropriate steps.
+DIY plumbing can be secure if you adhere to safety guidelines and take proper precautions.